Police Warning Shots May Be In For A Comeback

 Why don't the police fire warning shots?
 That's a question that comes up a lot, especially after controversial shooting deaths.

 Last fall, the International Association of Chiefs of Police and 10 other law enforcement groups got together to work out a consensus policy on the use of force — a sort of model document for local departments that want to update their rules.
-When the document came out in January, it contained a surprise: it allowed for warning shots.
+When the document came out in January, it contained a surprise: It allowed for warning shots.

-For police trainers and use-of-force experts around the country, that news is still sinking in.
+For police trainers and use of force experts around the country, that news is still sinking in.

 "The idea of warning shots has been prohibited for decades in policing," says Lou Hayes Jr., a police officer and trainer with the Virtus Group Inc. "And to now open the door up again is pretty eye-opening."